Ivo-Balbaert/The_Way_to_Jai/book/7_Scope_of_Variables.md

 }
 ```

-A variable in a more inner block can shadow a variable with the same name from an outer block, that is: inside the inner block, the inner variable takes precedence: see the `outer` variable in line (1) which shadows the `outer` variable defined outside the block.
+A variable in an inner block can shadow a variable with the same name from an outer block, that is: inside the inner block, the inner variable takes precedence: see the `outer` variable in line (1) which shadows the `outer` variable defined outside the block.

 > Shadowing can be confusing, use it only when it is really necessary.